announcement

 ANK2

-Below is a summary for the ANK2 gene observed in research publications.
+The information for this summary of ANK2-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 ANK2 plays an important role in brain development and is associated with autism.
 The gene is also likely associated with language and learning.